Already know what you're looking for?

 "Snowflake" Greyhound Spots

-I have not seen this phenomenon in any other breeds or colours, but it appears to occur fairly frequently in black Greyhounds.
+This phenomenon appears to occur fairly frequently in black Greyhounds from certain lines.
 There are small white spots on the coat, almost like ticking in reverse.
 These dogs look like they have been sprinkled with snow or white paint.
 It is not clear whether this is caused by some form of greying, vitiligo, or whether it is actually a white patterning gene.
 Vitiligo is unlikely as this usually becomes more extensive over time, as with Sarge the German Shepherd Dog in the section above.

 Similar markings sometimes occur in horses and are known as "birdcatcher" spots.